iyousefibrahim/Connectify/README.md

 - [Technologies Used](#technologies-used)

 ## Demo
-Link to the live demo : https://connectify-swart-three.vercel.app/
+Link to the live demo: [Connectify](https://connectify-swart-three.vercel.app/)

 ## Features